Celebrating Black Joy: A Collection of Picture Books by Black Authors

 I’m Growing Great | Author/Illustrator: Mechel Renee Roe | Publisher: Doubleday Books for Young Readers

 This is such a pretty book of affirmations for growing young people.
 We cannot help but fall in love with this book and its gorgeous floral illustrations and short and impactful text.
-The repetition of, “I am growing each day!” will also make this a fun story to read over and over again with eager young kids who want to read with you.
+The repetition of, “I am growing each day!” will also make this a fun story to read over and over again with eager kids who want to read with you.

 Parker Looks Up: An Extraordinary Moment | Authors: Parker and Jessica Curry | Illustrator: Brittany Jackson | Publisher: Aladdin